buddhist-uni/buddhist-uni.github.io/_content/monographs/within-our-own-hearts_khema.md

 pages: 117
 ---

-> … conditions in the world are deteriorating drastically, so that peace loving neighbours are finding it hard not to be drawn into difficult and fearful situations.
+> … conditions in the world are deteriorating drastically, so that peace-loving neighbours are finding it hard not to be drawn into difficult and fearful situations.
 It was the Buddha's explicit teaching that real peace and happiness cannot be found within worldly conditions.
 First, they are always changing, but also they do not contain enough depth and profundity to really satisfy the yearning in our hearts for a deep and lasting contentment.
-This little volume of Dhamma talks is offered here to show a way out of our problems and suffering
+This little volume of Dhamma talks is offered here to show a way out of our problems and suffering.